insertokname/BackendBaseTemplate/README.md

 ##### Running api and database toghether

-- clone the repo `git clone https://github.com/insertokname/BackendOlimpiadaIsto.git`
+- clone the repo `git clone https://github.com/insertokname/BackendBaseTemplate.git`
-- cd into it `cd BackendOlimpiadaIsto`
+- cd into it `cd BackendBaseTemplate`
 - make a file name `.env` in the directory containing the following (these will be the default logins for the admin account of the api):
 ```
 BACKEND_ADMIN_USERNAME=admin
 BACKEND_ADMIN_PASSWORD=AVeryStrongPassword!
 ```
 - *make sure docker desktop is running! and docker-compose command is installed*
 - run `docker-compose --profile http up -d`.
 This will start the api in http mode and will also start the database service.
 You can see your running containers in docker desktop or by running `docker-compose ps`.
 You can stop the container by running `docker-compose --profile http down` or by going in the docker desktop app and stopping them manually.
-You can also reset the database by deleting the data under `~/.BackendOlimpiadaIsto/postgres` OR `%USERPROFILE%\BackendOlimpiadaIsto\postgres`
+You can also reset the database by deleting the data under `~/.BackendBaseTemplate/postgres` OR `%USERPROFILE%\BackendBaseTemplate\postgres`
 - If you are planning on using this for production:
     - **change the username and the password** in the `.env` file
     - don't forget to actually set values for the `_DEFAULT` variables you get warnings about when starting the app.
 To set these up you have to make an environment variable that doesn't have the `_DEFAULT` suffix, you could set them in the `docker-compose.yaml` file.